weizhouUMICH/SAIGE/README.md

 # Log for fixing bugs
+* 0.36.3 (January-05-2020):
+** Note: in v0.36.3, an option IsOutputBETASEinBurdenTest in step 2 is added to output effect sizes for burden tests Bugs fixed: the header in output files from conditional analysis in gene or reigon-based tests is corrected.

 * 0.36.2 (November-23-2019):
 ** Note: in v0.36.2, users can specify customized weights for markers in gene- or region-based tests by adding a weight for each marker in the group file

-Bugs filxed: 1.
+Bugs fixed: 1.
 The option weights.beta.common is not fully correctly developed, so we make weights.beta.common equal to weights.beta.rare for now.
 2. Instead of output NA for SKAT-O p values when the function SKAT:::Met_SKAT_Get_Pvalue failed, output 2*min(SKAT p, Burden p, 0.5).

 * 0.36.1 (November-12-2019):